 I have over the years put many students in for grade exams up to diploma level.
 I am willing to do this where I feel it is appropriate and a student will do well and really benefit from the experience.
 Certainly none of my students have ever failed an exam I entered them for and most have received merits and distinctions.

 However I favour concerts over exams.
 Too often I speak to adults and all they remember of their music lessons is the frightening exams – often they only did one, failed it and gave up their instrument.
 I am trying to stop this happening to our next generation!
 I believe music should be a sharing experience and a concert is about playing a piece you have chosen and enjoy playing.
 I try and do at least one student concert a term in an informal setting: usually in my home or at a small venue.
-It is always followed by drinks and great food cooked by my partner!
+It is always followed by drinks!